50 Latest Items IELTS Topics

 The charts below show the amount of income per household spent on different items in the UK in 2010 and 2013.
 Summarize the information by selecting and reporting the main features and make comparisons where relevant.

-More and more people want to buy famous brands of clothes, cars and other items.
-What are the reasons?
-Do you think it is a positive or negative development?
+More and more people want to buy a famous brand with clothes,car and other items.
+What are the reason?
+Do you think it is positive or negative development?

-The table below gives information on consumer spending on different items in five different countries in 2002.
-Summarize the information by selecting and reporting main features, and make comparisons where relevant.
-(MINH BUI)
+he table below gives information on consumer spending on different items in four countries in 2008

 The table bellow gives informationon consumer spending on different items in five different countries in 2002